tarunkh1690/Amazon-web-services/AWS_Transit_gateway/README.md

 Step 3: Now create an internet gateway for each VPC, To access ec2 instances now create an internet gateway and attach it to each VPC respectively.
 <br><br>
 Step 4: Now create 1 EC2 instance in each VPC to check connectivity between servers in different VPC.
 I have created 2 EC2 (VPC1 & VPC2) in public and 1 EC2 (VPC3) in private to check private subnet ec2 is also accessible from public subnet in different VPC.
+<br><br>
 <img src = "images/vpc1-ec2.png" width = 1000 height =300><img src = "images/vpc2-ec2.png" width = 1000 height =300><img src = "images/vpc3-ec2.png" width = 1000 height =300>
 <br><br>
-Step 5: Now login to each servers and check connectivity by using ping command.
-I did from VPC1 EC2 and got following response.
+Step 5: Now login to each server and check connectivity by using the ping command.
+I did it from VPC1 EC2 and got the following response.
 <br><br>
 Note: You need to allow Custom-ICMP for ping in your security group to check ping response.
 To enable ICMP protocol (ping response) follow below steps.
 <p>Go to EC2 Dashboard and click "Running Instances"</p>